syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Create the appearance of watermark

-watermark.Appearance.Normal.Graphics.DrawString("Watermark Text",new PdfStandardFont(PdfFontFamily.Helvetica,20),PdfBrushes.Red,new RectangleF(0,0,200,50), new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));
+watermark.Appearance.Normal.Graphics.DrawString("Watermark Text", new PdfStandardFont(PdfFontFamily.Helvetica, 20), PdfBrushes.Red, new RectangleF(0,0,200,50), new PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle));

 //Adds the annotation to page